 - A parent has an inherited disorder or both parents have a gene for an inherited disorder

-- An abnormality has been detected on a foetal ultrasound
+- An abnormality has been detected on a fetal ultrasound scan

 -